devopssteps/Azure-30-days-Full-course/PHASE-01-Azure-Fundamentals/Day-02-Resource-Groups-and-Subscriptions.md

 * Budgets: The financial limits you set in Azure to plan and track your spending.
 * Cost alerts: The automated notifications triggered when your spending hits a specific threshold.
 * Billing scope: The organizational boundary where costs are collected and invoiced.
-* Spending monitoring: The automated notifications triggered when your spending hits a specific threshold.

 **Cost Management → Cost Analysis**